rynaardb/rynaardb.github.io_BK/_drafts/2021-05-26-building-containerized-microservices-golang.md

 ### Project Structure

-We will be splitting up our microservice application into logical layers to
+To keep things neatly organized, we'll be splitting up our microservice application into logical layers

-### Models

-Entities (objects) in our application
+models Entities (objects) in our application

 ### Control